machinefi/w3bstream-ios-sdk/README.md

 # w3bstream Framework For iOS

 ## Integration
-If running your project on the simulator, drag `build/Simulator/W3bStream.framework` into your project,  make sure select `Copy` option.
-If runnging on the device or submitting to Appstore, please use `build/ios/W3bStream.framework`.
+If running your project on the simulator(apple clip), drag `build/Simulator arm/W3bStream.framework` into your project,  make sure select `Copy` option.
+If runnging on the device or submitting to Appstore, please use `build/Device/W3bStream.framework`.
+If you encouter unexceptions of Privatekey when using `build/Simulator x86/W3bStream.framework`, please try the device.
 In `General` tab, open the _Frameworks,_ _Libraries, and Embedded Content_ section, change `Do Not Embed` to `Embed & Sign`

 More details  refer to [Embedding Frameworks In An App](https://developer.apple.com/library/archive/technotes/tn2435/_index.html)